shabtronic/LPC-Speech-Processor/README.md

 1) Decide how many filter co-effcients you want to use - the higher the better (11 is pretty good)
 2) Split the audio into overlapping frames, around 13 ms in size is pretty good
 3) Apply a raised cosine window to the frame audio (hann/hanning)
-4) Decide if the frame is voiced speeh or noise
+4) Decide if the frame is voiced speech or noise

 if it's voiced speech:

-6) Calc the autocorrecation values for the frame audio
+6) Calc the autocorrelation values for the frame audio
 7) Calc the mean of the frame audio
 8) Calc the deviation of the frame audio
 9) Calc the filter coeffcients of the frame audio
 10) Apply a inverse filter to the frame audio to remove any formats
 11) Calc the pitch of the frame audio
+12) Calc the gain of the frame audio

 if it's noise: